Frequently Asked Questions#

 The most common questions and issues users face are aggregated to this FAQ.

-Yes, for the most part.
+Yes.
 Black is strictly about formatting, nothing else.
-But because
+Black strives to ensure that

 limited special cases where the code is allowed to differ.
 If issues are found, an error